bannertime/generator-bannertime/generators/app/templates/_README.md

 Use `gulp prod` to generate a ZIP file of all the assets of the banner, these will all have been minified as well.

+Use `gulp backup-gen` to automatically generate backup images for each banner.

 ### Creating Elements

 You can create DOM elements using the the `smartObject` function, this will initialise a `<div>` with the default style of: `position: absolute; top: 0; left: 0;`.